Three Solid Reasons

 2. Time.
 Your most important business function is communicating well.
 But who has the time?

 Much written business communication is poorly executed, because writing well requires time and focus, luxuries most businesses no longer have.

 Solution — when you must write clearly and effectively our professional hand eases the burden and saves your valuable time.

 3. Style.
 We use a friendly, clear, competent writing style that lends authority to your message, and lets your readers readily understand it.

-We don’t waste space with fluff or pretense; and have been known to break out in hives reading business prose that is uninteresting, repetitive, or that attempts to impress by being complicated or arrogant.
+We don’t waste space with fluff or pretense; and are known to break out in hives reading business prose that is uninteresting or repetitive, or attempts to impress by being unnecessarily complicated, condescending, pretentious or fatuous.